|Open House for Prospective Students||Sunday, November 1, 2020 at 9:00 a.m.|

 A nonrefundable application fee of $150 must accompany the application.

-The General Studies California Achievement Test (CAT E/SURVEY) exam will be scheduled in the fall at participating elementary schools.
-The Judaic Studies exam (JSAT Level 8) is scheduled for Monday, November 25, 2019 at the participating elementary schools.
-Students are required to take both exams and must register at their current school.
+The Judaic Studies exam date and administration locations are to be determined.
 If you are not able to register through your current school, please contact Shelley Hill at The Jewish Education Project at email@example.com.

 A student interview and a brief meeting with the student’s parent(s) will be scheduled by the Admissions Office once your application has been received.
 You will be called to arrange a mutually agreeable time.
 The objective of the interview is an exchange of knowledge – the student and parents learn more about Frisch and the school learns more about the student.
 Parents will also have an opportunity to tour our school at that time.